 The cold winter air can quickly dry out your lips.
 But you can keep them silky soft by exfoliating with a DIY sugar lip scrub, brushing them with a toothbrush, and sleeping in an overnight lip mask.
 When you're out and about, touch up your lipstick with a tinted lip balm, so they stay nice and soft.

 7. Waterproof all makeup

-Winter means having to deal with all kinds of inclement weather, such as snow, hail, sleet, and rain.
-Make sure your product lineup is waterproofed — that means waterproof mascara, eyebrow pencil, lip color and, of course, eyeliner!
+Winter means dealing with all kinds of inclement weather, such as snow, hail, sleet, and rain.
+Make sure your product lineup is waterproofed — that means waterproof mascara, eyebrow pencil, lip color, and, of course, eyeliner!